 - 6.3.1.
 Within the London Plan, land designated as MOL is afforded the same level of protection as the Metropolitan Green Belt.
-MOL designation is intended to protect areas of landscape, recreation, nature conservation and scientific interest which are strategically important. - 6.3.2.
-Development proposals on land close or adjacent to MOL will be considered in relation to their detrimental impact on visual amenity, character or use of the MOL.
+MOL designation is intended to protect areas of landscape, recreation, nature conservation and scientific interest which are strategically important. - or adjacent to MOL will be considered in relation to their detrimental impact on visual amenity, character or use of the MOL.
 MOL designations can be found within the London Plan or on Lewisham's website.